IPM Product and

 Responsible Choice is a Stemilt program modeled after Integrated Production standards developed in Europe, including a point system for rating pesticide selection based on applicator safety and environmental criteria.
 The program is designed to motivate and educate tree fruit producers, and addresses pest management, irrigation, fertilization and post-harvest practices and chemical use.

-SYSCO, one of the U.S.' largest food distributor, has developed a Sustainable/Integrated Pest Management Program that has set a national standard for IPM adherence.
-In it's first year, 2005, the program reduced pesticide use by 300,000 pounds of active ingredients of pesticides.
-For more information, visit SYSCO's website at http://www.sysco.com/aboutus/aboutus_pestm.html.
-Also, read The Sustainable Food Laboratory's article about SYSCO at http://www.sustainablefood.org/article/articleview/12991/1/484.
+Sysco, one of the largest food distributors in the U.S., has developed the Sustainable/Integrated Pest Management Program that has set a national standard for IPM adherence.
+In its first year, 2005, the program reduced pesticide use by 300,000 pounds of active ingredients of pesticides.
+For more information, visit Sysco's Sustainable Agriculture page.
+Also, read The Sustainable Food Laboratory's article about Sysco.

 University of Massachusetts IPM Guidelines